pxbt-dev/AiTradingCharts/README.md

 # Live
 https://web-production-c17b3.up.railway.app/

 N.B.
-This is a WIP - THe models still need some work as they are returning the same data for some timeframes.
+This is a WIP - The models still need some work as they are returning the same data for some timeframes.

 ✨ Features